§ 02 — OVERVIEW

 Boulder Creek Campground sits along the banks of Boulder Creek in the stunning Mt.
 Baker-Snoqualmie National Forest.
 The unique setting offers many recreational activities and scenic views.
-Baker Lake is close by, and several hiking trails and climbing routes are within a short driving distance.

 The surrounding area is a prime location for hiking, climbing, boating, fishing, picnicking and horseback riding in summer and early fall, and snowmobiling in the winter months.
 Baker Lake is a popular destination for boating, water skiing, canoeing, fishing and swimming.
 Anglers cast for a variety of fish species.
 Boat ramps are available at Horseshoe Cove, Swift Creek and Shannon Creek Campgrounds.
 The nearby Baker Lake Trail is an easy family hike that begins in a majestic stand of Douglas fir.
 In 1843, a small eruption of Mt.
 Baker caused a forest fire, and visitors can still see the burned snags of virgin cedar trees that once dominated the area.
 The trail contours above the eastern shoreline of Baker Lake.
 The Shadow of the Sentinels Trail begins just south of the campground.
 This accessible interpretive trail winds through a 500-year old ancient forest.
 Displays along the path explain the dynamics of the forest.
 The trail is constructed of asphalt and boardwalks with grades no greater than 8%.